tauri-apps/tauri-docs/docs/guides/building/sidecar.md

 });
 ```

-Note that you must enable the **process-command-api** Cargo feature:
+Note that you must enable the **process-command-api** Cargo feature (Tauri's CLI will do this for you once you changed the config):

 ```toml
 # Cargo.toml